jpsca/allspeak/docs/en/index.rst

     — *(from Thor's wiki page)*

-.. [#] We think gettext is a cumbersome solution for internationalization of web apps.
+.. [#] We find gettext cumbersome, to say the least, for internationalization of web apps.